Teradata/stacki-wiki/wiki/Development.md

 $ git flow release publish 5.1rc1
 ```

-Once the all bugs are squashed and the code is ready to ship the
+Once all bugs are squashed and the code is ready to ship the
 branch is merge back onto both `develop` and `master`, this ensures
 any bugfixes applied only to the release branch go back into `develop`
 and that `master` only contains released code.
 Finishing the release
 will also create a an annotated tag based on the release name (in this
-example the tag will be `stacki-5.1rc1`) which mean it will ask for a
+example the tag will be `stacki-5.1rc1`) which means it will ask for a
 comment (same as doing a `git commit`).
-This message a stored and can
+This message is stored and can
 be accessed with `git show stacki-5.1rc1`).

 The following will finish the release, or as we say *tag it, and bag it*.